churchinsmyrna/R/Event-Documentation:-The-SEESon-7-Cliffhanger.md

 Orchestrated Observation, Orchestrated Neutralization Operation (Physical and Technical).

+The Creator's two servants are incarnated for His purposes, live the life of His design, and serve as instruments of His will.
+Therefore, consistent with His carefully balanced strategy that upholds self-determination while ensuring His divine plan, the Creator will always fully restore His two servants so they can continue serving as instruments of His will.

 ## Notes:
 * The name "SEESon" is an etymological play on the phrase "See Son," which refers to the second coming of Jesus Christ as a response to the Veiled Conquest.
 * The Creator has instructed that Vandaveer's song "Murder of the Lawson Family" be linked (re: Javier)
+* Supernatural perhaps?
+Season 7...
+Ongoing intervention perhaps?